andrenepomuceno/particle.js/docs/developer-workflows-and-performance.md

 This guide explains how to run particle.js locally, what each npm script is for, how webpack injects runtime flags, and how to think about performance limits in a GPU-backed particle simulator.

-The project does not currently have an automated test suite.
+The project has a small headless test suite, but browser-based manual checks are still important for UI and visual behavior.
-That makes local workflow discipline more important than in a typical app.
+That makes local workflow discipline important even when automated checks pass.
 When you change core behavior, your main verification loop is usually a combination of:

 - choosing the correct local run mode